aws-samples/config-resource-compliance-dashboard/README.md

 ![CRCD](images/compliance-1.png "CRCD Dashboard, Compliance tab")
 ![CRCD](images/compliance-2.png "CRCD Dashboard, Compliance tab")

-The AWS Config Resource Compliance Dashboard (CRCD) collects your AWS Config data to show the inventory of your AWS resources, along with their compliance status, running across multiple AWS accounts and regions.
+The AWS Config Resource Compliance Dashboard (CRCD) shows the inventory of your AWS resources, along with their compliance status, across multiple AWS accounts and regions by leveraging your AWS Config data.

 ### Advantages
-The AWS Config Resource Compliance Dashboard (CRCD) delivers:

 #### A simplified Configuration Management Database (CMDB) experience in AWS
-Avoid investment in a dedicated external CMDB system or third-party tools and access the inventory of resources in a single pane of glass, without accessing the AWS Management Console on each aacount and region.
+Avoid investment in a dedicated external CMDB system or third-party tools.
+Access the inventory of resources in a single pane of glass, without accessing the AWS Management Console on each account and region.
 Filter resources by account, region, custom tags and IP address.
 Plan the upgrade of Amazon RDS DB engines and AWS Lambda runtimes.

-#### Compliance
+#### Compliance tracking
 Track compliance of your AWS Config rules and conformance packs per service, region, account, resource.
-Identify non compliant resources and establish a process of continuous compliance review.
-Verify that your tagging strategy is consistently applied.
+Identify resources that require compliance remediation and establish a process for continuous compliance review.
+Verify that your tagging strategy is consistently applied across accounts and regions.

-#### Security
+#### Security visibility
-The CRCD dashboard is a tool for security teams to establish a compliance practice and offers visibility over security compliance to field teams, without having them access AWS Config service or dedicated security tooling accounts.
+The CRCD dashboard helps security teams establish a compliance practice and offers visibility over security compliance to field teams, without them accessing AWS Config service or dedicated security tooling accounts.

 ### Dashboard features

-The AWS Config Resource Compliance Dashboard (CRCD) delivers the following.

 #### AWS Config compliance
-- At a glance status of how many resources and AWS Config rules are compliant or non-compliant
+- At-a-glance status of compliant and non-compliant resources and AWS Config rules
-- Month-by-month evolution of the compliance status of your resources and AWS Config rules
+- Month-by-month compliance trend for resources and AWS Config rules
-- Breakdown of compliance per service, account and region
+- Compliance breakdown by service, account, and region
-- Compliance tracking of AWS Config rules and conformance packs
+- Compliance tracking for AWS Config rules and conformance packs

 #### Custom tags support
 Inventory of Amazon EC2, Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS) and AWS Lambda resources with filtering on account, region, customizable tags.

 ![CRCD](images/ec2-inventory.png "CRCD Dashboard, Configuration Items")